mighty-gerbils/gerbil/doc/guide/intro.md

 hello world
 ```

-You can also compile the executable with dynamic linkage, which requires
+You can also compile the module dynamically so that it can be executed with the `gerbil` program:
-a local gerbil installation at runtime.
 ```
-$ gxc -O -dynamic -exe -o hello example/hello.ss
+$ gxc -O example/hello.ss
-$ ./hello
+$ gerbil :example/hello
 hello world
 ```

 The difference between the 3 executable compilation modes can be summarized as follows:
-- By default, a statically linked executable is generated, linking to the precompiled
+- By default, an compiles with separate module compilation and links to the precompiled
-  gerbil standard library.
+  gerbil library (`libgerbil`).
   If the system was configured with `--enable-shared`, then this
   will be a shared library; otherwise it will be a static library archive.
-  Note that the executable may some have additionl dynamic library
+  Note that the executable may have some additionl dynamic library
   dependencies from stdlib foreign code , and also links to `libgambit` which will be
   a shared library when the system is configured with `--enable-shared`.
 - When `-full-program-optimization` is passed to `gxc`, then the compiler will perform
   full program optimization with all gerbil library dependencies.
 This will result
-  both in better performance, albeit at the cost of increased compilation time;
+  in better performance, albeit at the cost of increased compilation time;
   this can be minutes for complex programs, while
-  separately linked executables compile in a second.
+  separately linked executables compile in second(s).
 Furthermore, because
   dependencies are compiled in together, you can apply declarations like `(not safe)`
   to the whole program using the `-prelude` directive.
 This can result
   in potentially significant performance gains at the expense of safety.
-- When `-dynamic` is passed to `gxc`, then a dynamic executable stub will be generated,
-  which will depend on the Gerbil runtime environment being present at execution time.
-  Dynamic executables are very useful for development and do have some advantages over
-  static executables:
-  - they compile instantly and are tiny
-  - they can use the expander and the compiler; note that this restriction will be
-    lifted from static executables in a future release.
+  Note that an executable compiled with full program optimization still links to `libgambit`.
+- An executable module can also be compiled as a plain dynamic module and then
+  executed with the `gerbil` universal binary.
+  This dynamic mode of executables is useful for development, as they compile
+  instantly and do not need to be recompiled while you are working on their
+  dependencies.

 ### Prelude Modules and Custom Languages